appane/video-player/README.md

 To add a new thumbnail to your video, save your designed thumbnail to the **media** folder, create a css file to generate the background image and attach the image class to you videoThumb class.

 ## Conclusion
 Congratulations!!!
 Your website should be playing your YouTube videos by now.
-Feel free to fork this repo and let's make it work better.
+Feel free to fork this repo and let's make it work better or use the issues tab above to report bugs.
+If you think I did a good job, please leave a star.